How to grow & care for Beetroot

 Prepare

-Growing from seeds
+Growing beetroot from seed

 Beetroot seeds are “aggregate seeds” which means each seed will produce 2-3 seedlings.
-Thin seedlings out to the strongest one as they grow once the seedlings are 3-5cm tall.
+Thin seedlings out to the strongest ones as they grow once the seedlings are 3-5cm tall.
 You can replant any seedlings in another place in your garden.

-Growing from seedlings
+Growing beetroot from seedlings

-Planting in the garden
+How to plant beetroot in the garden

-Sow seeds or plant beetroot seedlings into prepared soil, in a spot with full sun or part shade.
+Sow beetroot seeds or plant beetroot seedlings into prepared soil, in a spot with full sun or part shade.
 Beetroot will tolerate growing in the dappled shade beneath taller growing crops, so it’s a great one to inter-plant amongst other longer-term crops in your garden.

 You can begin to harvest a few outer beetroot leaves around 4-6 weeks after planting.
 Just make sure you only remove a few of the outer leaves from each plant, so that it can continue to grow happily.